jdelreyes/jotrack-backend/readme.md

 ## Overview

-A job tracking application that lets users utilize AI to build newly-generated resume based off of their uploaded master resume.
+A job tracking application that lets users utilize AI to build newly-generated resumes based off of their uploaded master resume.

+## Note

+> This project is a part of a larger project called [JoTrack](https://github.com/jayden-n/jotrack) where I am the backend developer, relational database architect and, REST API designer.

 ## Architecture